 - The name should begin with an alphabetic character.

-- Name of the table should be within 255 characters.
+- The name of the table should be within 255 characters.

 #2 – Change the Color of the Table.

 Like how we can change the name of the table, we can change the color too.
 Follow the below steps to change the color of the table.